 - Vehicle speed is approximately 32 mph or more

-- Width of traffic lane is 9.8 feet, at least
+- The width of the traffic lane is 9.8 feet, at least

 - You are driving on a straight road or around a gentle curve